 History in the Making - Washtenaw History on the Web

 Washtenaw County is fortunate to have an active local history scene on the web.
 Here is a sampling of blogs, columns, and web sites dedicated to telling our history.

 Missed a Sunday WCHS lecture?
 The Ann Arbor District Library has archived lectures and interviews of past events co-sponsored with WCHS.
 Click HERE for a list of available lectures & interviews.

 The "Local History Blog" at the Ann Arbor District Library for local history buffs, written by local history buffs!

-The occasional commentary by local historian and past WCHS President Wystan Stevens is found at Annarbor.com.
-Wystan's collection of online history and photographs is at Wystan's Photostream on Flickr.
+Local historian and past WCHS President Wystan Stevens's collection of online history and photographs is at Wystan's Photostream on Flickr.
 Treasures from e-Bay and other musings at Wystan's Wanderings.
-Contact Wystan at firstname.lastname@example.org.

-Local author Laura Bien writes a biweekly column "In the Archives" for the Ann Arbor Chronicle.
-She is a frequent contributor of local history articles to Annarbor.com.
-Her work can also be found in the Ypsilanti Citizen, the Ypsilanti Courier, and YpsiNews.com as well as the Ann Arbor Observer.
-She is the author "Tales from the Ypsilanti Archives"and writes the historical blog "Dusty Diary."
+Local author Laura Bien wrote a biweekly column "In the Archives" for the former Ann Arbor Chronicle.
+Her work can also be found in the Ypsilanti Citizen, YpsiNews.com, and the Ann Arbor Observer.
+She is the author "Tales from the Ypsilanti Archives" and writes the historical blog "Dusty Diary."
 Laura may be contacted at email@example.com.

 The mission of the Washtenaw County Historical Society is to educate and inspire our community to engage in the preservation and presentation of area history.